cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

    */
   hotReloading: true,

+  /*
-  /* Specifiy mono-repo settings.
+   * Specifiy mono-repo settings.
 This will automatically alias package directories in webpack.
-   * Based on hot relaoding and prod settings dist will be aliased as source.
    */
   monoRepo: {
     packages: path.resolve(process.cwd(), 'packages'),
+  },

+  /* This will automatically alias package directories in webpack.
+   * Based on hot relaoding and prod settings dist will be aliased as source.
+   */
+  webpackAliasOptions: {
     source: 'src',
     dist: 'lib',
   },